newayanahmad/trivia_quiz/README.md

 ## Demo Video

-A special highlight is the embedded demo video, allowing users to visually experience the app's functionality.
+A special highlight is the embedded demo video, allowing users to visually experience the app's functionality.Also, you can download the application for android (apk) by clicking [here](https://raw.githubusercontent.com/newayanahmad/trivia_quiz/master/apk/app-release.apk)

 https://github.com/newayanahmad/trivia_quiz/assets/101572821/dfee2c03-9548-4c2f-8cf0-4ba12cc14556